Best Deal Platforms for Restaurants 2026

 Best for: restaurants with photogenic food, interesting preparation processes, or strong personality.
 Requires consistent time investment but costs nothing in platform fees.

-Restaurant.com offers dining certificates that provide a more sustainable model than Groupon's deep-discount approach.
-Customers buy certificates ($25 credit for $10, $50 credit for $20) with minimum purchase requirements that protect restaurant margins.
+Restaurant.com offers dining certificates rather than deep-discount vouchers.
+Customers buy certificates ($25 credit for $10, $50 credit for $20) with minimum purchase requirements that help protect restaurant margins.

-The model is better than Groupon because the discount is not as steep, the minimum purchase requirement ensures reasonable ticket sizes, and certificates do not expire, reducing pressure on restaurants.
-However, Restaurant.com still attracts price-conscious diners.
-The customer base skews toward people seeking savings rather than people seeking great food experiences.
+The model differs from deep-discount vouchers in that the discount is less steep, minimum-purchase requirements ensure reasonable ticket sizes, and certificates do not expire, reducing pressure on restaurants.
+The customer base still skews toward people seeking savings rather than people seeking great food experiences.

-Best for: restaurants that want incremental traffic from deal-conscious diners without the margin destruction of Groupon.
+Best for: restaurants that want incremental traffic from deal-conscious diners without the margin compression of a deep-discount voucher campaign.
 Works well for restaurants with lower food costs that can absorb the certificate discount profitably.

 Revenue Comparison: Annual Impact